rodonile/path-tracing/README.md

 - Going through the setup script you will find other parameters that you can change, such as for example link_delays and Path Tracing templates.

 The following requirements need to be satisfied if you wish to deploy the Data Collection and Visualization pipeline as well.
-They are not needed if you only want to setup the virtual network with Path Tracing:
+They are not needed if you only want to setup the virtual network to try out Path Tracing without the visualization pipeline:

 - **[Apache Kafka](https://kafka.apache.org/) Message Broker and [Apache Druid](https://druid.apache.org/) Time Series Database**
     Kafka and Druid can be deployed as docker containers.
 A docker-compose.yml file, information on how to provision it as well as configuration files are available in the ./docker folder.